At less than 10 km from village Kugti, began what’s otherwise known as the ‘second-largest sanctuary in the state of Himachal Pradesh’.

 The temple is locally known as Kelang Wazir, other than Kartik Swami, and it’s worth knowing the history of the temple once you are there.
 The temple is revered by both Gaddis as well as the people from across Himachal Pradesh.

 If you are religious, there are more reasons for you to visit the temple.
-The temple complex has two temples, one of Kartik and other of Marali.
+The temple complex has two temples, one of Kartik and the other of Marali.

 But on a day-trip from Bharmour to Kugti, it isn’t possible to visit Kartik Swami Temple.
 So we will stick to that spectrum only and speak about WHY VISIT KUGTI?

-1. To explore local life: eat local food, enjoy local
+- To explore local life: eat local food, enjoy local

-2. To enjoy the luxury of being the only tourist in the village (even if you stay overnight).
+- To enjoy the luxury of being the only tourist in the village (even if you stay overnight).

-3. To experience the unparalleled beauty of such unexplored parts of Chamba.
+- To experience the unparalleled beauty of such unexplored parts of Chamba.
 Not exaggerating, but Kugti happens to be one of my favorite places to travel in Himachal Pradesh.

 A Few Photographs of Life Around

-Every house in Kugti has a small temple stuck its wall with sculptures of Krishna and Shiva inside.
+Every house in Kugti has a small temple stuck on its wall with sculptures of Krishna and Shiva inside.

-A few locals exiting their house.
+A few locals exited their houses.

-A 100% of the houses in Kugti resemble Khat Kuni architecture – a traditional technique that uses alternating layers of long thick wooden logs and stone masonry, held in place usually without using mortar.
+100% of the houses in Kugti resemble Khat Kuni architecture – a traditional technique that uses alternating layers of long thick wooden logs and stone masonry, held in place usually without using mortar.

 This Khat Kuni style of architecture helps to keep the indoors cool in summer and warm in winter.